Quantum Money from Abelian Group Actions: Preliminaries

-Here we define quantum money and quantum lightning.
-In the case of quantum money, we focus on \emph{mini-schemes}~\cite{STOC:AarChr12}, which are essentially the setting where there is only ever a single valid banknote produced by the mint.
-As shown in~\cite{STOC:AarChr12}, such mini-schemes can be upgraded generically to full quantum money schemes using digital signatures.
+Here we define public key quantum money and quantum lightning.
+In the case of quantum money, we focus on public key \emph{mini-schemes}~\cite{DBLP:journals/toc/AaronsonC13}, which are essentially the setting where there is only ever a single valid banknote produced by the mint.
+As shown in~\cite{DBLP:journals/toc/AaronsonC13}, such mini-schemes can be upgraded generically to full quantum money schemes using digital signatures.
+We will generally drop the term ``public key'', since we exclusively consider this variant of quantum money.

 \paragraph{Syntax.} Both quantum money mini-schemes and quantum lightning share the same syntax: \begin{itemize} \item $\gen(1^\lambda)$ is a quantum polynomial-time (QPT) algorithm that takes as input the security parameter (written in unary) which samples a classical serial number $\sigma$ and quantum banknote $\$$. \item $\ver(\sigma,\$)$ takes as input the serial number and a supposed banknote, and either accepts or rejects, denoted by $1$ and $0$ respectively. \end{itemize}